leokarlin/LaSO/README.rst

 that label set manipulation holds a good potential for this and potentially other interesting applications, and we hope that this paper will convince more researchers to look into this interesting problem.

-The code here includes a training script to train new LaSO networks and test scripts for both precision and image retrieval.
+The code here includes a training script to train new LaSO networks and test scripts for precision, image retrieval and multi-label few shot classification.

 Running the code
 ==================